yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 depanimagerebalance_util.jpgtengahimage/attachment_files/sbp/rebalance_util.jpgbelakangimage

-The component that is responsible to scale the IMDG at runtime is called the Elastic Service Manager (ESM) and it is used with the [Elastic Processing Unit|XAP91:Elastic Processing Unit]: depanimageflow.giftengahimage/attachment_files/sbp/flow.gifbelakangimage
+The component that is responsible to scale the IMDG at runtime is called the Elastic Service Manager (ESM) and it is used with the depanlinkElastic Processing Unittengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Elastic+Processing+Unitbelakanglink: depanimageflow.giftengahimage/attachment_files/sbp/flow.gifbelakangimage

 {% tip %}
-When using the [Elastic Processing Unit|XAP91:Elastic Processing Unit], instances will be continuously rebalanced across all available machines.
+When using the depanlinkElastic Processing Unittengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Elastic+Processing+Unitbelakanglink, instances will be continuously rebalanced across all available machines.
 {% endtip %}